 c.
 USB Data Acquisition System (USB DAQ)

-Most of the DAQ have a USB port for downloading the data.
+Most of the DAQ has a USB port for downloading the data.
 If you don’t have networking connectivity, you can use the USB function.
 The data is stored in the device itself.
 You can download the data periodically to a USB drive.

 Applications of DAQ